 - Improve detection of infertility in women with the disease.

 Through this large project Prof Caroline Gargett aims to understand how endometriosis risk genes affect endometrial stem cells function and their role in causing endometriosis.

-This knowledge may assist in designing new therapies for endometriosis.
+This knowledge may assist in designing new therapies.
 This important project is supported by a US$2 million grant from the United States.